yeonsoochung/corp-favorita/README.md

 # Corporación Favorita: Analysis of On-Promo Sales at a Large Ecuadorian Grocery Chain

 Corporación Favorita provided sales data ranging from 2013 to 2017.
 The data includes information on stores, items, number of units sold, items sold on promo, number of transactions at specific store/date pairs (no transaction data at the itemized level), and oil prices, which have a significant impact on Ecuador's economy.
-The "On Promotion" data is given as True/False, and I filtered out its null values, which truncated the data set's date range to Apr.
+The "On Promotion" data is given as True/False, and I filtered out its null values, which were all in the first year or so of the data set, thus truncating the data set's date range to Apr.
 2014 - Aug.
 2017.
-Due to Power BI Service's free-tier limit of 1 GB for publised reports, the data set was furter truncated to includes dates from Apr.
+Due to Power BI Service's free-tier limit of 1 GB for publised reports, the data set was furter truncated to a data from of Apr.
 2014 - Jul.
 2016.

 In this project, I analyzed the data pertaining to items sold on promo.
 I developed a Power BI dashboard that enables the user to view units sold over time and % of units sold on-promo over time.
 The dashboard's interactive features allow the user to analyze these trends based on item category, location, different time granularities (month, quarter, and year), and comparison with oil prices.
 The second page of my dashboard quantifies the visual trends displayed in the first page.

 I chose DuckDB as my database because, with Python, I was able to run SQL queries and code in Pandas to transform the data sets and create my data model for Power BI.
-One of my processing stages involved imputing missing values in the oil prices data table with the average of the nearest available values (nearest based on dates), and I decided that Pandas was the best tool to perform this with.
+One of my processing stages involved imputing missing values in the oil prices data table with the average of the nearest available values (nearest based on dates), and I decided that Pandas was the most efficient tool to perform this with.

-DAX queries were implemented in Power BI to create aggregate measures or metrics.
+DAX queries were implemented in Power BI to create aggregate measures/metrics.

 My Power BI report can be viewed here: https://app.powerbi.com/view?r=eyJrIjoiYjA3ZjBlZmUtMTg4YS00ZDcyLWEwYWMtMDgxNWU5YTE1N2VjIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9